Khao Lam Isaan Thai Recipe ข้าวหลาม and some Thai Vocabulary too

-Khao Lam ข้าวหลาม or better know in English as, sweet sticky rice cooked in Bamboo tube was part of the standard diet in the North Eastern and Northern parts of Thailand.
+Khao Lam ข้าวหลาม or better known in English as sweet sticky rice cooked in Bamboo tube was part of the standard diet in the North Eastern and Northern parts of Thailand.
 Named Khao Lam the name translated means, ‘khao’ – rice and ‘lam’ – cooking inside bamboo stems.

 Khao Lam Recipe

 2/ Boil your black beans

 3/ Add rice, beans, mild sugar, coconut milk and salt into the bamboo

 4/ Cook on a metal rack over hot charcoal, turn to cook evenly

 Khao Lam bamboo rice can be bought in many locations, markets, fairs and temples or often from travelling salespeople driving around on motorcycles or trucks.
 The dessert comes in two forms, either with the bamboo unbroken, the vendor will break the hard shell of the bamboo for you; or as is more often the case now, this is sold with the hard shell already removed.

 With a sweet taste of coconut and grilled bamboo, this can be a most enjoyable treat.
 We highly recommend you try this.
 Only one caution, if just cooked it can sometimes be very hot, be careful.